axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ### allowedFileTypes

-In the `allowedFileTypes` attribute, You can declaire the allowed file types that an user can upload (ex: only pdf's are allowed).
+In the `allowedFileTypes` attribute, you can declare the allowed file types that a user can upload (ex: only pdf's are allowed).
 If the attribute is empty, every file type is allowed.